redhat-cip/spinalstack-doc/docs/source/deploy/configuration.rst

 **data/fqdn**
     Later, we will describe another YAML file which is the `environment`.
 In this file, we will see how Hiera will use at this level.
-FQDN hiera level is useful when we want to set specific parameters for an host (like the storage devices for Swift and Ceph, etc).
+FQDN hiera level is useful when we want to set specific parameters for a host (like the storage devices for Swift and Ceph, etc).

 **data/type**
     This file contains all the parameters that we pass to the different Puppet classes.
     `config-tools` will generate the different profiles with the corresponding Puppet classes for each profile.
     If we want to override the paramater of a class in particular, we can do this at the FQDN Hiera level.
-    If there is too much modifications to do at this level, it's maybe because the deployment does not fit with this scenario and you may have to create a new infrastructure environment.
+    If there are too many modifications to do at this level, it may be because the deployment does not fit with this scenario and you may have to create a new infrastructure environment.

 **data/common**